 This is the perfect place for diners to explore the tastes of Thailand beyond the standard Thai fare offered in most Brisbane restaurants, although Boo also offers a handful of familiar dishes such as fish cakes, curry puffs, Panang or Massaman Curry and Pad Thai, but with her own flavour stamp.
 Her menu, which features traditional Isan dishes from her home in the regional north (think salads, BBQ skewers, noodles and seafood), is written in a personal explanatory way, with stories behind the dishes and flavours, making it easier to decide on what to order.

-Boo works closely with her Head Chef to create dishes that are different from your standard Thai menu, with her popular Chefs Specials menu.
-One such dish is the Grilled Lamb Cutlets with a special sauce made by her Head Chef finished with a dusting of Sichuan pepper.
+Keeping it in the family, Boo works closely with the Head Chef (her brother Lek) to create dishes that are different from your standard Thai menu, with her popular Chefs Specials menu.
+One such dish is the melt-in-the-mouth Thai Slow Cooked Beef Cheeks, with an adaptation of Choo Chee Sauce, fried onions and dill.

-Boo's Head Chef Aeey hails from Bangkok and brings his own creative flair to the menu with 'Chef's Special Flavours' such as Bao Buns with crispy pork belly and his own special teriyaki mayonnaise, as well as Hainanese Chicken Rice.
-Must try is the Thai Duck Curry with Lychee, Pineapple & Basil - succulent boneless duck with lychees, cherry tomatoes, pineapple and basil - or the delectable Massaman Lamb Shanks (unique blend of Thai and Indian flavours with cinnamon stick).
+Head Chef Lek (who has worked with the Pullman group and luxury resorts in Pattaya) brings his own creative flair to the menu with 'Chef's Special Flavours' such as Hainanese Chicken Rice, Thai Duck Curry with Lychee, Pineapple & Basil - succulent boneless duck with lychees, cherry tomatoes, pineapple and basil - or the delectable Massaman Lamb Shanks (unique blend of Thai and Indian flavours with cinnamon stick).

-Boo's desserts are worth saving room for too, with a choice of sticky rice and mango (seasonal), warm chocolate cake with vanilla ice-cream and raspberry compote, or the must-try Coconut Panna Cotta served with mango gelati and coconut roll.
+Boo's desserts are worth saving room for too, with a choice of sticky rice and mango (a seasonal traditional summer dessert that is classic Thai street food) and warm chocolate cake with vanilla ice-cream and raspberry compote.

 There's also a cracking wine list to complement the menu at Boo's Kitchen with wine served in beautiful glassware.
-The small curated selection of wines include a Tatachilla Cabernet Sauvignon, St Halletts Shiraz, Red Hill Estate Cool Climate Pinot Noir, Dusky Sounds Pinot Gris, Ta_Ku Sauvignon Blanc, and Margaret River Fishbone Rosé - voted as a top cellar door experience in Halliday's 2021 experiences - all good quality but without the price tag.
+The small curated selection of wines include a Tatachilla Cabernet Sauvignon, St Halletts Shiraz, Red Hill Estate Cool Climate Pinot Noir, Mudhouse Marlborough Pinot Gris and Sauvignon Blanc, and St Hallett Barossa Rosé - all good quality but without the price tag.
 Apart from the wine selection, beer on tap is available including Estrelle Damm, considered the oldest Spanish beer, which goes down a treat with Thai food.

 Good to know - In keeping with the fun casual atmosphere at Boo's, you won't find traditional Thai music here but the hits of the 70's or 80's, which the chefs have been known to sing along to.